-As almost regularly at all the sittings (while Slade's hands rested on the table, visible to all present, and his feet, in the sideways position frequently mentioned, could be at any time observed) we felt the touch of hands under the table, and, as above remarked, had even seen these transiently under the same conditions, I desired to institute an experiment by which a convincing proof of the existence of these hands could be afforded.
-I therefore proposed to Mr. Slade to have placed under the table a flat porcelain vase filled up to the edge with wheat flour, and that he should then request his "spirits" to put their hands in the flour before touching us.
-In this manner the visible traces of the touching must be shown on our clothes after the contact, and at the same time Slade's hands and feet could be examined for remains of flour adhering to them.
-Slade declared himself ready at once for the proposed test.
-I fetched a large porcelain bowl of about one foot diameter and two inches deep, filled it evenly to the brim with flour, and placed it under the table.
-We did not trouble ourselves at first about the eventual success of this experiment, but continued for over five minutes the magnetic experiments, Slade's hands being all the time visible upon the table; when suddenly I felt my right knee powerfully grasped and pressed by a large hand under the table for about a second, and at the same moment, as I mentioned this to the others and was about to get up, the bowl of meal was pushed forward from its place under the table about four feet on the floor.
-Upon my trousers I had the impression in meal of a large strong hand, and on the meal-surface of the bowl were indented the thumb and four fingers with all the niceties of structure and folds of the skin impressed.
+"I hereby declare it to be a rash act to form any conclusion with regard to the objective mediumistic performances of the I mentioned this to the others and was about to get up, the bowl of meal was pushed forward from its place under the table about four feet on the floor.
+Upon my trousers I had the impression in meal of a large strong hand, and on the meal surface of the bowl were indented the thumb and four fingers with all the niceties of structure and folds of the skin impressed.
 An immediate examination of Slade's hands and feet showed not the slightest traces of flour, and the comparison of his own hand with the impression on the meal proved the latter to be considerably larger.
 The impression is still in my possession, although through frequent shakings the delicacy of the lines is becoming gradually obliterated by the falling together of the particles of meal.

 Slade was highly pleased at the success of the magnetic experiments, particularly the magnetising of the knitting-needle, an attempt which we often repeated on the following day with always the like result.
-He expressed in warm terms his happiness, that he had, for the first time, succeeded in interesting men of sincere inclination to truth for his peculiar endowments, in such a degree that they had resolved to institute scientific experiments with him.
+He expressed in warm terms his happiness that he had, for the first time, succeeded in interesting men of sincere inclination to truth for his peculiar endowments in such a degree that they had resolved to institute scientific experiments with him.